 When doing this, Try to avoid areas that have holes, sharp objects or loops of material.
 I’ve also noticed that we can avoid some errors later on by keeping the trim line away from the edges of the scan.

-You will do this for the antagonist arch as well and then proceed to the Occlusal alignment steps
+Do this for the antagonist arch as well. and then proceed to the Occlusal alignment steps.